 One downside of living in Cassville is that it can take a long time to commute to work.
 In Cassville, the average commute to work is 34.25 minutes, which is quite a bit higher than the national average.

-Cassville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Cassville doesn't have a public transportation system that people use for their commute.

-The population of Cassville has a very low overall level of education: only 9.35% of people over 25 hold a 4-year college degree or higher.
+The citizens of Cassville have a very low rate of college education: just 9.35% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Cassville in 2022 was $35,667, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $142,668 for a family of four.
 However, Cassville contains both very wealthy and poor people as well.